Uberspace/manual/source/daemons-cron.rst

 Mails
 -----

-By default, ``cron`` will email the result of your cronjob to your :ref:`primary email address <mailboxes>`.
+By default, ``cron`` will email the result of your cronjob to your :doc:`primary email address <mail-mailboxes>`.
 To disable these emails, you can set an empty ``MAILTO`` variable before your actual cronjob.
 You will still receive emails if there is an error.

 .. code-block:: none